aybruhm/sms-based-reminder-system/docs/article.md

 VOYAGE_SECRET_KEY=value
 ```

-It is important that you replace the values with your API keys.
+Next would be to replace the `value` with the correct keys from your Vonage [dashboard](https://dashboard.nexmo.com/).

 6).
 Initialize `alembic` to handle database migrations

 Alembic is a lightweight database migration tool for usage with the SQLAlchemy Database Toolkit for Python.
 It is widely used for database migrations.
-Let's proceed to using it.
+Let's proceed to use it.

-We have it installed from the start of our project, so what we need to do now is initialize alembic to our working project directory.
+We have had it installed from the start of our project, so what we need to do now is initialize alembic to our working project directory.
 Run the below command in your terminal:

 ```bash
 alembic init migrations
 ```

-I used `migrations` because I want that everything database migrations be stored in that folder.
+I used `migrations` because I want that everything database migrations to be stored in that folder.
 Running the above command will create a folder named `migrations` with the following files/folder in it:

 ```bash
 - env.py